bbrassart/IronHack_exercises/Ruby/ChessValidator/README.md

 To run it, do :
 - Clone the repo or copy the files
 - Bundle install
-- To run the tests, run 'rspec spec_main.rb'
 - To play it, run the 'main.rb' script or build it in your favorite text editor